wendyverdonk93/docs/content/payment-methods/banks/request-to-pay/how-to-activate-request-to-pay.md

 ---
 ## Activate

-_Currently, Request to Pay is in the piloting stage of release.
-If you would like to be part of this pilot phase, please follow the instructions below._

 With MultiSafepay, Request to Pay is an additional (non-standard) payment method.

 You can submit the application to activate the payment method through one of our account managers at <sales@multisafepay.com>